 Don’t see your question listed here?
 Contact Us

 Science—and therefore science education—is central to the lives of all Americans, preparing them to be informed citizens in a democracy and knowledgeable consumers.
-It is also the case that if the nation is to compete and lead in the global economy and if American students are to be able to pursue expanding employment opportunities in science-related fields, all students must all have a solid K–12 science education that prepares them for college and careers.
+If the nation is to compete and lead in the global economy and if American students are to be able to pursue expanding employment opportunities in science-related fields, all students must have a solid K–12 science education that prepares them for college and careers.
 States have previously used the National Science Education Standards from the National Research Council (NRC) and Benchmarks for Science Literacy from the American Association for the Advancement of Science (AAAS) to guide the development of their current state science standards.
-While these two documents have proven to be both durable and of high quality, they are around 15 years old.
+While these two documents have proven to be both high quality and durable, they are around 15 years old.
 Needless to say, major advances have since taken place in the world of science and in our understanding of how students learn science effectively.
 The time is right to take a fresh look and develop Next Generation Science Standards.

-Research on how students learn science effectively has been a long-term interest of the National Research Council, which published How People Learn , How Students Learn , and most recently, Taking Science to School .
-Findings in cognitive science permeate the Framework for K–12 Science Education and will be central to developing the Next Generation Science Standards.
+Research on how students learn science effectively has been a long-term interest of the National Research Council, which published How People Learn , How Students Learn , Taking Science to School ,and Education for Life and Work .
+Findings in cognitive science permeate A Framework for K–12 Science Education and were central to the development of the Next Generation Science Standards (NGSS).

 The NRC Framework describes crosscutting concepts as those that bridge disciplinary boundaries, having explanatory value throughout much of science and engineering.
 Crosscutting concepts help provide students with an organizational framework for connecting knowledge from the various disciplines into a coherent and scientifically based view of the world.
-These are as follows: Patterns; Cause and effect: Mechanism and explanation; Scale, proportion and quantity; Systems and system models; Energy and matter: Flows, cycles, and conservation; Structure and function; Stability and change.
+These concepts are: Patterns; Cause and Effect; Scale, Proportion, and Quantity; Systems and System Models; Energy and Matter; Structure and Function; and Stability and Change.
 The Framework also emphasizes that these concepts need to be made explicit for students because they provide an organizational schema for interrelating knowledge from various science fields into a coherent and scientifically-based view of the world.

-Achieve will facilitate the next step: a state-led process where state policy leaders, higher education, K–12 teachers, the science and business community and others will develop science standards that are grounded in the Framework.
-This second step recognizes the importance of state and educator leadership in the development of the actual standards.
-Moreover, all stakeholders can expect that there will be multiple opportunities for public feedback, review and discussion just as there were in the CCSS process.
+Achieve facilitated the next step: a state-led process where state policy leaders, higher education, K–12 teachers, the science and business community and others developed science standards that are grounded in the Framework.
+This second step recognized the importance of state and educator leadership in the development of the actual standards.
+Moreover, all stakeholders had multiple opportunities for public feedback, review and discussion, just as there were during the CCSS development process.

 Yes.
-The Next Generation Science Standards will have two public web-based feedback periods prior to the finalization of the standards.
-In addition, state leaders, teachers, scientific and educator organizations, higher education faculty, scientists and business community members will review drafts at specific intervals.
+The Next Generation Science Standards (NGSS) had two public web-based feedback periods prior to the finalization of the standards, during which over 200,000 unique visitors viewed the standards.
+In addition to the public feedback, state leaders, teachers, scientific and educator organizations, higher education faculty, scientists and business community members reviewed drafts at specific intervals.

 The NRC Framework articulates a vision for science learning and teaching.
 States can start implementing changes to their systems for professional development and pre-service teacher training based on a deep understanding of this vision.
 They can also begin to think about ways to align curriculum, instruction and assessment with this vision.
 Once the Next Generation Science Standards are developed, the process of alignment can begin in earnest.

-States will decide whether to create assessments aligned to the Next Generation Science Standards.
+States will decide whether to create assessments aligned to the Next Generation Science Standards (NGSS).

 Don’t see your question listed here?
 Contact us